Skip to main content

 STEP 1: Determine if a Protocol Submission to the WVU IRB is Needed

-Is this project considered research?
+Is this project human subjects research?

 STEP 2: Determine the Protocol Type for the Project